Plain English Summary

 Publication and dissemination plan

 1. Four publications are planned from the study.
-The first covering the design of Eva Park has been published (Wilson S, Roper A, Marshall J, Galliers J, Devane N, Booth T, et al. Codesign for People with Aphasia through Tangible Design Languages.
-CoDesign, 2015; 11: 21-34. doi: 10.1080/15710882.2014.997744).
-The second will report the main results from the trial.
-This will be submitted by March 2016.
-The third will report the results of the human computer interaction assessments and will be submitted by June 2016.
-The fourth will report the results of the participant interviews and will be submitted by December 2016.
+The first two have been published (see below).
+The third will report the results of the human computer interaction assessments and will be submitted by Summer 2017.
+The fourth will report the results of the participant interviews and will be submitted by August 2017.

 2. Dissemination events at our University and off site will communicate the results to our participants and other people with aphasia.
 One event was held in June 2015 and a second (at Woburn Abbey Safari Park) is planned for February 2016.
 We are also visiting Stroke groups in London and beyond to demonstrate Eva Park and disseminate our findings, and have published on user group websites.